Entry is from White Plains, NY: A City of Contrasts from chapter “North Broadway Area.”

 In 1966, before the WP Hotel (now Esplanade) was constructed, the burial plots near the corner of S Broadway and the E Post R that were part of the Grace Church Cemetery and Hatfield Family Burial Ground were relocated to the Rural Cemetery.
 Grace Church’s first building of 1825 was located on the site till it was abandoned in 1864 when the congregation moved to its new building on Main St. The Hatfield relations were among the first families to settle in White Plains.
 Captain Abraham Hatfield owned property and the Hatfield Tavern that was located near the first courthouse.
 Gilbert Hatfield’s home on Hatfield Hill was used by Americans during the Battle of WP.
 The home was located at 1020 Hall Ave till around 2013 when it was demolished.
 The former home of Daniel Hatfield still exists on Lake St.

-The eight graves from the Dick Family Burial Ground (1798-1854) were also relocated to the WP Rural Cemetery in the early 1900’s from a section of the city along the south side Westchester Ave between Bryant Ave and Meadowbrook Rd.
+Eight graves from the Dick Family Burial Ground (1798-1854) were also relocated to the WP Rural Cemetery in the early 1900’s from a section of the city along the south side Westchester Ave between Bryant Ave and Meadowbrook Rd.

 WP Rural Cemetery has a cannon and memorials honoring veterans buried in the cemetery.